prahladyeri/prahladyeri.github.io/_posts/2023-01-02-php-long-polling-xhr.md

 ---
 layout: post
-title: "How to handle long-polling of XHR requests in PHP"
+title: How to handle long-polling of XHR requests in PHP
 tags: xhr apache codeigniter php
 ---